 “As some of the winning images are printed at around 100cm it is essential that your high res versions are supplied at their full native resolution (if the image is cropped it will obviously effect the final size but that is unavoidable).
 There is no need to enlarge them, we will do that if required, but please do not supply them smaller than what your camera shoots!
 The high res versions should be saved at the highest quality JPG setting that keeps the saved file under 5MB.
 Please make sure that the working colour space is embedded when saving.”

 How many categories can i enter the same story into?

 You can enter the same story into two categories.
 The exception being production teams may enter the story an additional time into the All Media: Production category.

 Can I enter into a category more than once?

 Each entrant may enter only once in each category.
 The exception is with joint or team entries.
 In this instance you may submit up to two entries per category.
 That is: one single entry and one joint or team entry, or two joint or team entries with different teams.
 Entrants must complete a new and separate submission for each award category.

 What’s the difference between ‘group’ and ‘team’ entries?

-A group entry is permitted to include up to three people’s names as entrants, while a team entry is a group of four or more people under a team name.
+A group entry is permitted to include up to four people’s names as entrants, while a team entry is a group of five or more people under a team name.

 What are the rules for group and team entries?